-Today, after four decades of existence, Arrowhead Stadium remains one of the finest stadiums in the NFL.
-The history of the club begins in Dallas when they were known as the Texans.
+Today, after over five decades of existence, Arrowhead Stadium remains one of the most popular stadiums in the NFL.
+The history of the club began in Dallas when they were known as the Texans.
 Owner Lamar Hunt moved the team to Kansas City in 1963, renaming them the Chiefs.
 For nearly a decade, the Chiefs shared an aging Municipal Stadium with the Athletics and Royals (MLB).
 By the mid 1960s the City of Kansas City began exploring sites to build a new stadium, but failed, leading to the establishment of the Jackson County Sports Complex Authority to acquire land, design, construct and obtain funding for a new stadium.
 Original plans were for a multipurpose stadium, but were scrapped because of design and seating capacity issues.
-Unlike many other cities that built multipurpose stadiums, the county decided to build two new stadiums, one for baseball and one for football.
+Unlike many other cities that built multipurpose stadiums during this time, the county decided to build two new stadiums, one for baseball and one for football.
 In June 1967, a $102 million bond was issued for construction of two sports stadiums.
 Construction on the Truman Sports Complex began on July 11, 1968.
-A rolling roof was part of the original design for both stadiums, but did not materialize because of cost overruns and project delays it would cause.
+A rolling roof was part of the original design for both stadiums, but did not materialize because of cost overruns and of potential project delays.

 After over four years of construction, the stadium was completed in time for the start of the 1972 season and named Arrowhead Stadium.
 The Kansas City Chiefs played their first game at Arrowhead Stadium on August 12, 1972 against the St. Louis Cardinals.
-The stadium was a marvel for its time because of its great sightlines and it was not multipurpose, like many other stadiums built during the 1970s.
+The stadium was a marvel when it opened due to its great sightlines and it was not multipurpose, like many other stadiums built during the late 1960s and early 1970s.
 Over 79,000 red and gold seats in three tiers enclosed the entire Astroturf playing surface.

 IN CHIEFS HISTORY